Kaiepi/p6-PSBot/README.md

   * Str *translate_api_key*

 The API key for Google Translate.
 Set to null if you don't want to use the translate and badtranslate commands.

+  * Str *cat_api_key*

+The API key for TheCatAPI.
+Set to null if you don't want to use the cat command.

 DEBUGGING
 =========